 Since its foundation in 2021, Jamie has also been the coordinator of the Laboratory for Scientific Advanced Instrumentation (Laboratorio de Instrumentación Científica Avanzada, LICA).
 This laboratory belongs to the UCM research laboratories network and is being used by many researchers in the light pollution field to characterize their instruments.
 For example, nearly every participant of the international LoNNe Intercomparison Campaign provided some instrument or filter to be characterized in the LICA lab.

-Jamie is often referred to as a team builder.
+Jaime is often referred to as a team builder.
 He frequently collaborates with students and colleagues on projects such as the calibration of the International Space Station (ISS) images and the ‘Cities at Night’ Project in partnership with Alejandro Sánchez de Miguel, design of COELOFO (a multi-channel photometer), and the promotion of a multitude of community science programs among many other projects.
 Additionally, thus far in his career, Jamie has published numerous papers on light pollution.